Gothia Cup - The World Youth Cup - Gothenburg, Sweden

 It’s the teams, and participants from around the world that make the tournament unique.
 A meeting place for the world’s youth, irrespective of religion, skin color or nationality, with football as the common denominator.
 Gothia Cup was first held in 1975.
 Through the years, almost a million players from a total of 146 countries have participated in the tournament.

-All referees will be offered free basic accommodation, food and local transport during the tournament week.
+Al referees will be offered free basic accommodation, food and local transport during the tournament week.
 Referees are responsible for their own travel expenses to/from Sweden.
-Referees may receive a small monetary compensation at the end of the event, depending on the number of games they’ve officiated minus the expenses connected to our development scheme.

 Referees for the Gothia Cup will be accommodated free of charge in a local school.
 Mattresses and bedding will be offered to all participating referees, who will share a classroom.
 Feel free to bring pillows, or sleeping bags for additional comfort.